Houston (song): Chart performance

 Martin's version spent 9 weeks on the Billboard Hot 100 chart, peaking at No. 21, while reaching No. 2 on Billboard's Easy Listening chart, and No. 11 on Canada's CHUM Hit Parade.

 Cover versions

+Bobby Bare recorded the song for his album, The Streets of Baltimore, released in 1966.

 The English post-punk group The Fall recorded a version of the song on The Real New Fall LP (Formerly Country on the Click) (2003).
 Apart from a harsh electronic introduction and minor changes to the lyrics, e.g., chasing a £10 note rather than a dollar, The Fall interpretation is faithful to the original's melody and basic structure.